pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.2.5 =
+This minor upgrade adds a few more options for narrative catalysis.

 = 1.2.4 =
 This upgrade improves support for narrative catalysis.
 It adds several features that help you go through the process more easily.